-Help for early years providers

-Guidance for people who work in early years, from the Department for Education.
+Help for early years providers Guidance for people who work in early years, from the Department for Education.
 The Help for early years providers has a wealth of information that can help.
-For example, there's useful advice on reducing paperwork so you have more time to focus on areas such as sensory food education.

-Early years child development training

-This training:

-- is free for childminders and nurseries - combines theory with practical tips and ideas to use in your setting - includes opportunities to reflect on your practice - reinforces your understanding through learning check questions and tests - links to additional resources - offers the opportunity to download certificates of completion - has been developed by expert practitioners - 5 modules can be completed in any order and at any time
+For example, there's useful advice on reducing paperwork so you have more time to focus on areas such as sensory food education .
+Early years child development trainingImage: Constraint of the second se This training: is free for childminders and nurseries combines theory with practical tips and ideas to use in your setting includes opportunities to reflect on your practice reinforces your understanding through learning check questions and tests links to additional resources offers the opportunity to download certificates of completion has been developed by expert practitioners 5 modules can be completed in any order and at any time